KDZubester/SIOY/README.md

 ### Step 15
 Select the location for the computer to send the unzipped folder to.
 If you have not already picked an easy place to find the folder for later use, please do so now. **We will need to access and change some of the files you just downloaded.
 So, it is very important that you know where they are!**

+**For Mac Users:** The files are most likely in your downloads folder, you can change this location if you want.
 ![image](https://user-images.githubusercontent.com/63425135/226772661-52f3ed46-68d7-48ed-84d7-37bce01d5e7b.png)

 Once the computer is done extracting the data from the folder, it will take you inside the newly unzipped folder.